Is equity release safe?

 What's the catch with equity release?

 Like most financial products, equity release will cost you money.
 “The catch” is simply that you will pay interest on the money you release and the amount you owe will grow each year.

 Because you’re borrowing against your home, the interest, plus the amount you release will need to be paid back to your equity release provider from the sale of your home when you die or move into permanent care.

 Before releasing equity, it’s important to understand how much it could cost you.
 You can then make an informed decision if it is the right option you.

-Once you understand the costs involved, you can then weigh up the pros and cons of using equity release to top-up your pension pot or whatever else you might need the money for.
+Once you understand the costs involved, you can then weigh up the pros and cons of using equity release to top-up your pension pot and retirement income, continue living in your home comfortably, or whatever else you might need the money for.

 What to consider when thinking about